 Deciding About Artificial Feeding

-When you have a serious illness, your doctor will review treatment options with you as your illness progresses.
+When you have a serious illness, your health care provider will review treatment choices with you as your illness progresses.
 Some of these treatments help support or sustain life if your body can no longer perform certain functions on its own.
 Artificial feeding is one such treatment.
 It supplies artificial nutrition to your body if you can no longer take in food by mouth.
 This sheet tells you more about artificial feeding and what you need to know when deciding about this treatment.

 Artificial feeding can be given in a number of ways.
 Each way involves the use of a tube to send liquid food to the body.
 Some types of tubes include:

 Nasogastric (NG) tube.
 This tube is placed through the nose and down into the stomach.
 It sends liquid food directly to the stomach.

 Gastrostomy tube (G-tube) or percutaneous endoscopic gastrostomy tube (PEG tube).
-This tube is placed through a small hole in the abdomen.
+This tube is placed through a small hole in the stomach.
 It sends liquid food directly into the stomach.

 IV tube.
 This tube is placed into a vein.
 It sends liquid food directly into the blood vessels.

 Risks can include bleeding or infection at the tube site and problems with the tube.
-Aspiration pneumonia is also a risk.
-This is a life-threatening problem that occurs if artificial nutrition goes into the lungs instead of the stomach.
+Pneumonia, a life-threatening condition, can result when artificial nutrition goes into the lungs instead of the stomach.

 You will receive artificial nutrition to help your body function.
-This may help you feel better and improve your quality of life for a time.
-If you are near the end of your life, you may find it hard to tolerate the problems that can occur with the treatment.
-In this case, your doctor may recommend against artificial feeding if it is too much of a burden on your body, or if it will not prolong life or provide symptom relief.
+This may help you feel better and improve your quality of life.
+If you are near the end of your life, you may find it hard to tolerate the problems that can happen with the treatment.
+In this case, your health care provider may recommend against artificial feeding if it is too much of a burden on your body, or if it will not prolong life or provide symptom relief.